rapid7/insightconnect-workflows/workflows/Check_Host_Block_Status_with_Fortinet_Firewall_from_Slack/help.md

 # Description

 This workflow accepts a Slack command containing an IP address.
-This IP address will be checked agenst a pre defined address group in Fortinet to determin if the IP address is present or not.
-It is assumed that this address group will be used to store IP address for a block policy.
+This IP address will be checked against a pre-defined address group in Fortinet to determine if the IP address is present or not.
+It is assumed that this address group will be used to store IP addresses for a block policy.
 A message with the results will be returned.

 Sample Slack Trigger Commands: